 8. Barclays (Founded: 1690)

 Barclays was established by John Freame and Thomas Gould in 1690 on Lombard Street, London.

 In 1728, they relocated to Lombard Street and adopted the spread eagle logo.

 In 1736, James Barclay, John Freame’s son in law became a partner and later lent his name to the company.

-At the time of writing, Barclays is a prodigious multinational investment and financial services corporation.
+At the time of writing, Barclays is a significant multinational investment and financial services corporation.

-Another interesting fact about Twinings is that its logo, which was created in 1787, is the world’s oldest continuously used company logo.
+Another interesting fact about Twinings is that its logo, which got created in 1787, is the world’s oldest continuously used company logo.

 In the years that followed, they continually built their reputation, becoming famous for being quality food suppliers.

-At the time of writing, Fortnum and Mason, popularly known as Fortnum’s, has kept most of its business strategy and remains an upmarket department store with its headquarters in Piccadilly, London.
+At the time of writing, Fortnum and Mason has kept most of its business strategy and remains an upmarket department store with its headquarters in Piccadilly, London.